 Still other mirages and green flashes can occur.
 But the ones shown above are certainly the most common.

 Pedants and purists insist that all mirages are purely refraction phenomena; and, strictly speaking, they are correct.
-Nevertheless, it is so useful to regard the classical inferior and superior mirages as approximately due to internal reflection that we cannot avoid considering that point of view — but with the caveat that certain subtle phenomena, which turn out to be essential for green flashes, are not explained by the “reflection” approach.
+Nevertheless, it is so common to regard the classical inferior and superior mirages as approximately due to internal reflection that we cannot avoid considering that point of view — but with the caveat that certain subtle phenomena, which turn out to be essential for green flashes, are not explained by the “reflection” approach.

-Furthermore, one should bear in mind that the words for “mirage” in the most common European languages are all derived from terms meaning “reflection.”
+The words for “mirage” in the most common European languages are all derived from terms meaning “reflection.”
 I have already pointed out that the French term “mirage” is derived from a phrase meaning “to be reflected.”
 In German and Dutch, the terms used translate literally to “air-reflection.”
 Thus the notion of reflection is implicit in every discussion of mirages — though Everett's term “quasi reflection” is closer to the truth.
 I think this close association of “reflection” with the classical inferior and superior mirages is a good reason to distinguish them from the “pseudomirages,” which are purely refractive.

-Still, one can regard all these inverted images as real images (in one dimension) formed by a positive lens.
+However, one can regard all these inverted images as real images (in one dimension) formed by a positive lens.
 The finite focal length of the lens explains why there is a minimum distance to objects that are seen miraged.
 From this point of view, even the classical mirages are refraction, rather than reflection, phenomena.

 Now it begins to be possible to explain some common green flashes.
 The commonest is certainly the inferior-mirage flash.
 At the transition between the erect and inverted images of the inferior mirage, there is a zone of sky, parallel to the horizon, in which strong vertical stretching occurs.
 This broadens the Sun's upper green rim, which is normally too narrow to be seen without optical aid, into a feature wide enough to see easily.
 I have made some simulations that illustrate both the narrowness of the green rim in standard conditions, and its exaggeration into a green flash by an inferior mirage.